 Is there anything that can outsell 9?

-Researches found that sale price markers (with the old price mentioned) were more powerful than mere prices ending with the number nine.
+Researches found that sale price markers (with the old price mentioned) were more powerful than mere prices ending with the number 9.
 In the following split test, the left one won:

-Then they they split tested the winner above with a similar tag, but which had $39 instead of $40:
+Then they split-tested the winner above with a similar tag, but which had $39 instead of $40:

 This had the strongest effect of all.